CorrelAid/klima-kollektiv/results/README.md

-all results like .html files
+move and save all results like .html files in this folder